 Transforming Ideas Into Greatness

-Patent Search Cost
+Patent Complete Registration Cost

 A patent is granted to an invention if it meets the following criteria:

-- Novelty: The invention has to be new and cannot be a part of prior state of work, implying that it must not have been published, presented or revealed publicly.
+- Novelty: The invention has to be new and cannot be a part of the prior state of work, implying that it must not have been published, presented or revealed publicly.

-- Inventiveness: This is a feature of invention that involves the advancement of the existing knowledge or state or work that is strikingly evident to any person.
+- Inventiveness: This is a feature of the invention that involves the advancement of the existing knowledge or state or work that is strikingly evident to any person.

 Therefore, an invention that can be manufactured, used and reproduced is granted patentability.

 - Utility patents: It is granted to anyone who invents or discovers any new and useful process, the machine, article of manufacture, or composition of matter or any new and useful improvement thereof

 - Design patents: It is granted to anyone who invents a new, original, and ornamental design for an article of manufacture